garydoranjr/smile/smile/bagging/README.md

 This will make 100 bootstrap replicates of each leave-one-fold-out training set and put it in the `folds` directory (the redundant final argument is the output directory).
-If you later want to increase the number of bootstrap replicates, you can rerun the script with, for example, `-r 250`, and only the additional replicates (150 in this example) will be generated.
+If you later want to increase the number of bootstrap replicates, you can rerun the script (for example, with `-r 250`), and only the additional replicates (150 in this example) will be generated.

 Configuration